-- (ii) revoke such a nomination; and - (e) in relation to each account in relation to which a person has account privileges-a service that can be used by the account holder to: - (i) make a secondary user instruction; and - (ii) withdraw revoke the instruction. - Note 3: In the circumstances of paragraphs (1)(c) and (d), a person or partnership that does not have a nominated representative will not able to give or amend authorisations, or use the dashboard to manage authorisations (see subrule 1.15(2A)), and accordingly, the data holder will be neither required nor permitted to disclose the requested CDR data under these rules. - Note 4: The services of paragraphs (c), (d) and (e) may, but need not, be online. - Note 5: This subrule is a civil penalty provision (see rule 9.8). - (2) The service referred to in paragraph (1)(a) is the data holder's direct request service. - (3) The service referred to in paragraph (1)(b) is the data holder's accredited person request service. - (4) A data holder does not contravene subrule (1) in relation to subparagraph (1)(a)(ii) so long as it takes reasonable steps to ensure that the online service complies with that subparagraph.
+- (e) in relation to each account in relation to which a person has account privileges-a service that can be used by the account holder to: - (i) make a secondary user instruction; and - (ii) withdraw the instruction. - Note 1: See rule 3.3 for the meaning of "consumer data request" in relation to a request made by a CDR consumer directly to a data holder. - Note 2: See rule 4.4 for the meaning of "consumer data request" in relation to a request made by an accredited person to a data holder on behalf of a CDR consumer. - Note 3: In the circumstances of paragraphs (1)(c) and (d), a person or partnership that does not have a nominated representative will not be able to give or amend authorisations, or use the dashboard to manage authorisations (see subrule 1.15(2A)), and accordingly, the data holder will be neither required nor permitted to disclose the requested CDR data under these rules. - Note 4: The services of paragraphs (c), (d) and (e) may, but need not, be online. - Note 5: This subrule is a civil penalty provision (see rule 9.8). - (2) The service referred to in paragraph (1)(a) is the data holder's direct request service. - (3) The service referred to in paragraph (1)(b) is the data holder's accredited person request service. - (4) A data holder does not contravene subrule (1) in relation to subparagraph (1)(a)(ii) so long as it takes reasonable steps to ensure that the online service complies with that subparagraph.